ChrisOrgan/ChrisOrgan.github.io/_pages/home.md

 </div>

 We are broadly interested in the macroevolutionary patterns and process of genome biology, physiology, functional morphology, and ecology in a wide range of animals.
-Computational evolutionary modelling allows us to combine data from extant species with traits preserved in fossils to understand how these systems evolve.
-With this approach we can now, in the post-genome era, tackled new questions about how genotypes and phenotypes evolved across deep time.
-As evolutionary biologists, our research seizes this opportunity to study major evolutionary transformations across levels of biological organization, from genes and genomes to morphology and behavior.
+Computational evolutionary modelling allows us to combine data from extant species and fossils to understand how these systems evolve.
+With this approach we can now, in the post-genome era, tackle new questions about how genotypes and phenotypes evolved across deep time.
+Our research seizes this opportunity to study major evolutionary transformations across levels of biological organization, from genes and genomes to morphology and behavior.

 We are proud members of the [Department of Earth Sciences](https://www.montana.edu/earthsciences/) and are affiliated with the [Department of Microbiology & Cell Biology](https://www.montana.edu/mcb/) and the [Department of Paleontology at the Museum of the Rockies](https://museumoftherockies.org/research/paleontology/).